Propagation of Wave Packets Close to Conical Intersections: Analysis of classical quantities

-By simplifying the expressions and identifying the first terms with the Taylor expansion of $p_0$, we obtain the Taylor expansion of $p_{\pm}$.
-For $q_{\pm}$, we simply apply the computations from Appendix \ref{appendixB} with the same change of variable as before and integrate the Taylor expansion of $p_{\pm}$ between $t$ and $t^{\flat}$. \end{proof}
+By simplifying the expressions and identifying the first terms with the Taylor expansion of $p_0$, we obtain the result for $p_{\pm}$.
+For $q_{\pm}$, we simply apply the computations from Appendix \ref{appendixB} with the same change of variable as before and integrate the Taylor expansion of $p_{\pm}$ between $t$ and $~t^{\flat}$. \end{proof}